glamrock/cupcake/README.md

 - *incognito:split* This is useful during testing, so that incognito won't use cookies from standard browsing mode.
 - *incognito:spanning* When deployed, this would allow proxy to continue even if all the browser windows are in incognito mode.
 - *permissions:background* is used so that the extension will start/run on startup, before the browser is started.
-- *permissions:cookies* allows reading/writing of cookies, but may not be necessary, since accomodator doesn't currently use the Cookies API.
+- *permissions:cookies* allows reading/writing of cookies, but may not be necessary, since Cupcake doesn't currently use the Cookies API.

 ### References
 [1] https://crypto.stanford.edu/flashproxy/